Tuesday, October 20, 2009

 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers" Romans 8:28-29 (NIV).

-God promises that he will work all things to good for Believers in Romans 8:28-29.
+God promises to work all things to good for Believers in Romans 8:28-29.
 This is quite different than saying that everything (including abuse) is good for us or happens to us for a good reason.
-Our society urges us to believe that everything happens "for a reason," a true but vague statement meant to reassure us in bad circumstances.
-I urge you to think about the reasons.
+Our society urges us to believe everything happens "for a reason," a true but vague statement meant to reassure us in dire circumstances.
+I encourage you to think about the reasons.

-Sometimes natural nature events take place, like a flood or volcano erupting, but by far the majority of happenings in our daily life happen because people do "things."Most "things" happen because people make decisions and take actions.
-These actions are motivated by love or kindness and sometimes by greed or lust, or any other motives that we humans are capable of conceiving.
-Abuse "happens" when a human being decides to feed their lust or greed with perpetrating sinful acts against an innocent person(s).
+Sometimes natural events, like floods or volcanic eruptions, occur, but most of the events in our daily lives happen because people do "things."Most "things" happen because people make decisions and take actions.
+These actions are motivated by love or kindness and sometimes by greed or lust or any other motives we humans can conceive.
+Abuse "happens" when a human decides to feed his/her lust or greed by perpetrating sinful acts against an innocent person(s).

-God is promising in Romans 8 that when we are ravaged by another person's sinful choices, he will work future good out of today's tragedy.
+God promises in Romans 8 that when we are ravaged by another person's sinful choices, he will work future good out of today's tragedy.
 For a believer, God is present in it all, transforming the pain into a series of opportunities to know Him better and become more like Him.
 He comforts us in our loss.
 He strengthens us to recover.
 He leads us into a better life.
-He uses our past pain as a way to give us ministry opportunities, because we can comfort others with the comfort that God himself has given us.
+He uses our past pain to give us ministry opportunities because we can comfort others with the comfort God himself gave us.

 God is love.
 The Bible says it clearly from beginning to end.
 God's purpose isn't hidden.
 It is clearly stated over and over.
-He loves His people and wants to be in eternal loving relationship with them.
-God can, and sometimes does intervene in history, but it is not what he does most of the time.
-Most of the time, He courts us, urging us to allow Him into our hearts, in good times and in tragedy.
-Throughout our walk with Him he works through the positive and negative experiences we have, always coaxing us to become more like our Savior in our innermost being.
+He loves His people and wants an eternal, loving relationship with them.
+God can and sometimes does intervene in history, but it is not what he does most of the time.
+Most of the time, He courts us, urging us to allow Him into our hearts in good times and tragedy.
+Throughout our walk with Him, he works through the positive and negative experiences we have, always coaxing us to become more like our Savior in our innermost being.

-If we're not sure if we are His people and can rightfully claim this promise, we are only a prayer away.
-God's arms are wide open in welcome and he joyfully knocks at the door of our hearts.
-All we need to do is pray and ask Him to enter in and become the Lord of our lives, believing that He is God and that He sent His son to die for our sins so that we could be close to God and talk to Him whenever we want.
-God's kingdom is good and all are welcome, if only they will humbly ask.
+If we're unsure if we are His people and can rightfully claim this promise, we are only a prayer away.
+God's arms are wide open and welcome, and he joyfully knocks at the door of our hearts.
+All we need to do is pray and ask Him to enter and become the Lord of our lives, believing that He is God and that He sent His son to die for our sins so that we can be close to Him and talk to Him whenever we want.
+God's kingdom is good, and all are welcome if they humbly ask.

 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers" Romans 8:28-29 (NIV).